amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 As you can see, the `ast` contains only the "abstract" parts and ignores parentheses, colon, etc...

-1.4 Loading a program using the parser
+### 1.4 Loading a program using the parser
-	As explained we need to parse the file first.
+To load the program, we need to parse it first
   ```
 package main